stelzinga/MF/MGT_99.Legend.md

 This deliverable is also referred to as Financial Planning or Budgeting.
 NB: in some text books Finance & Accounting are each considered separate Business Functions.
 ________________________________________
 ## Human Resources
 Human Resources a.k.a.
-HR is the Business Function concerned with attracting, training and retaining Staff with the right Skills within the boundaries of employment laws.
+HR is the Business Function concerned with attracting, training and retaining Staff with the right Skills, Knowledge and Experience within the boundaries of employment laws.
-A Skill is defined as the learned ability to perform a Process such that the expected Result is yielded within the constraints and dependencies imposed on the execution of said Process.

 In addition, HR is also the central function for disseminating the Venture's Mission and Values.
 Although managers are heavily involved in the various deliverables involved in HR, the Business Function HR is central to the overall functioning.